QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Related Work

 \section{Related Work}

 \paragraph{LLM mathematical reasoning.} The rapid improvement of LLMs on open-source mathematical benchmarks, from GSM8K~\cite{cobbe2021trainingverifierssolvemath} and MATH~\cite{hendrycks2021measuringmathematicalproblemsolving} to competition-level problems~\cite{trinh2024solving}, has made those benchmarks unable to measure SOTA models' reasoning capabilities.
-Chain-of-thought prompting~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, self-consistency~\cite{wang2023selfconsistencyimproveschainthought}, training models on better data~\cite{an2024learnfailurefinetuningllms, an2025nexttokenpredictiontaskassumes}, and use reinforcement learning to train model from human feedback or reward model to perform diverse reasoning~\cite{Guo_2025,an2025derl} have all contributed to this progress.
+Chain-of-thought prompting~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, self-consistency~\cite{wang2023selfconsistencyimproveschainthought}, training models on better data~\cite{an2024learnfailurefinetuningllms, an2025nexttokenpredictiontaskassumes}, and reinforcement learning from human feedback or reward models~\cite{Guo_2025,an2025derl} have all contributed to this progress.
 However, benchmark performance does not directly imply the ability to produce original research-level proofs, as benchmarks consist of problems with known solutions.
 To address the saturation of open benchmarks, more recent efforts have introduced harder, often closed-source evaluations such as Frontier Math and the Humanity’s Last Exam benchmark, which aim to probe the limits of current models on substantially more challenging and less memorized problems~\cite{phan2025humanity, glazer2025frontiermathbenchmarkevaluatingadvanced}.
 However, these benchmarks are not publicly available, limiting reproducibility and systematic analysis.